lukso-network/network-genesis-deposit-contract/README.md

 #### DepositData

-The LYXe token contract sends deposit data that is sliced and passed to the internal `_deposit` function.
+The LYXe token contract is sending `depositData` which will be sliced and passed to the internal `_deposit` function.
+This `depositData` is made up of four pieces of information:

-The length of `depositData` MUST be `208`:

 - `pubkey` of 48 bytes
 - `withdrawal_credentials` of 32 bytes